digicatapult/monitoring-flux-infra/README.md

 - `clusters/azure/production/substitutions/kube-prometheus-stack/values.yaml`

 By default, the specific values for each of the above cluster types will always override the shared ones.

+### Using Renovate for CI

+In most cases, Renovate will be used to just update the base layer of applications and the Kind overlays, leaving the Azure overlays untouched.
+Developers will have the choice of whether to pass staging or production versions through environment variables or ConfigMaps, using `.spec.postBuild.Substitute` or similar in the corresponding Azure overlay.